kvas-it/votegrity/README.md

 # Votegrity

-Votegrity is a web-based voting system that automates multiple choice voting by secret ballot in a way that no single person can compromise the voting process (in particular there's no need to trust the administrators of the e-mail system).
+Votegrity is a web-based electronic voting system that automates voting by secret ballot in a way that no single person can compromise the voting process.

 There are three properties of the voting process that votegrity ensures (together we'll call them **integrity**):

-1. **Secrecy**: nobody except for the voter knows how he/she voted unless the voter explicitly allows this information to be disclosed.
+1. **Secrecy**: nobody except for the voter knows if and how he/she voted unless the voter explicitly allows this information to be disclosed.

 2. **Transparency** that consists of three parts:
     * Every voter can see how his/her ballot was counted,
-    * Everyone sees the list of all voters,
+    * Everyone sees the list of all eligible voters,
-    * Everyone sees the list of all votes
+    * Everyone sees the list of all cast votes
-      (but doesn't see who case which vote because this would violate secrecy).
+      (but doesn't see who cast which vote because this would violate secrecy).

-3. **Authenticity**: all votes in the final count are cast by one of the voters.
+3. **Authenticity**: all votes in the final count are cast by one of the eligible voters, not more than one vote per voter.

 Votegrity uses cryptography
-and distributes responsibilities between two administrators in such a way that integrity will hold unless they conspire to defeat the system.
+and distributes responsibilities between two administrators in such a way that integrity will hold unless the two administrators conspire to defeat the system

+Note: _Administrators of the e-mail system can also conspire with the counter_.

 ## Conceptual outline